-3. Advance Care Plan (Living Will)
+3. Advanced Care Plan (Living Will)

-All one has to do is fill out the Advance Care Plan form and print.
+All one has to do is fill out the Advanced Care Plan form and print.
 It needs to be either witnessed by two individuals or notarized to be valid.
 Make sure that your family and your physician have a copy of this form.
 Download the form here.